Deputies: 26-year-old man missing from Robeson County

 ROBESON COUNTY, S.C.
 (WBTW) — The Robeson County Sheriff’s Office is looking for a 26-year-old man last seen in Lumberton.

-Alfredo Alvarez, 26, from Lumberton, was last seen in the area of Rennert and Shannon Roads in Lumberton, the sheriff’s office said Saturday in a Facebook post.
+Alfredo Alvarez, 26, of Lumberton, was last seen in the area of Rennert and Shannon roads in Lumberton, the sheriff’s office said Saturday in a Facebook post.
 The post did not specify when Alvarez was last seen.

 📲 Download the News13 app to stay updated on the go.